13 - 19 February 2023

 How do I get there?

-The quickest way to reach Sri Lanka is by plane: you can reach our location by landing in Jaffna International Airport, in the Northern part of the island.
-You can also land in Colombo at Bandaranaike International Airport, but you will have to embark on an eight-hour journey by car or bus.
+The quickest way to reach Sri Lanka is by plane: you can reach our location by landing in Colombo at Bandaranaike International Airport, in the Southern part of the island.

 Do I need a visa to enter Sri Lanka?